Chizaram-Igolo/Thunderbird-Custom-Styles/README.md

 5. Create new folder and call it "chrome" note the spelling - use a lower case 'c' It should be in the same place as the 'Mail' folder.

-6. Download the userChrome.css style file in this repository and copy it into that folder.
+6. Download the userChrome.css style file in this repository (Click on it > Click "Raw" > Ctrl/Cmd + S) and copy it into that folder.

 7. Start Thunderbird.